workadventure/awesome-workadventure/README.md

 - [Pixel](https://github.com/rllola/wa-bot) - Pixel is a bridge between the office/venue you created and other applications (e.g slack)

-## Libarys
+## Libraries

-_A list of Packages/Libarys that can help you scripting your Maps_
+_A list of packages / libraries that can help you scripting your maps_

-- [simple-workadventure](https://www.npmjs.com/package/simple-workadventure) - a Libary which simplifies the Workadveture API to simgle line commands and adds exta features such as a Camera Zoom Button
+- [simple-workadventure](https://www.npmjs.com/package/simple-workadventure) - a library which simplifies the Workadveture API to single line commands and adds extra features such as a Camera Zoom Button

 ## Contributing